 - plus maps, data sets, slides, online images, films, DVDs and sound recordings.

 Book selection and collection building are done primarily by the Liaison Librarians; coordination for the building of the collection is the responsibility of the Collections Management Division.

 Guides to specific Library collections

-Electronic collections (information for librarians and faculty)
+Electronic collections (information for librarians, faculty, and researchers)

-The SFU Library has a growing collection of non-journal electronic resources (ebooks, streaming video, music...etc) available to current students, faculty and staff.
+The SFU Library has a growing collection of non-journal electronic resources (ebooks, streaming video, music... etc.) available to current students, faculty and staff.
 For more information, see Electronic collection information for librarians and faculty.

 Scholarly publishing & communication